-If the court determines that the Township has arbitrarily and capriciously violated the FOIA by charging an excessive fee, the court shall order the Township to pay a civil fine of \$500.00, which shall be deposited in the general fund of the State Treasury.
+If the court determines that the Township has arbitrarily and capriciously violated the FOIA by charging an excessive fee, the court shall order the Township to pay a civil fine of \$500.00, which shall be deposited in the general fund of the state treasury.
 The court may also award, in addition to any actual or compensatory damages, punitive damages in the amount of \$500.00 to the person seeking the fee reduction.
 The fine and any damages shall not be assessed against an individual, but shall be assessed against the next succeeding public body that is not an individual and that kept or maintained the public record as part of its public function.

-Section 10: Conflict with Prior FOIA Policies and Procedures; Effective Date
+Section 10: Conflict with Prior FOIA Policies and Procedures; July 1, 2015

-To the extent that these Procedures and Guidelines conflict with previous FOIA policies promulgated by Township Board or the Township Administration, these Procedures and Guidelines are controlling.
+To the extent that these Procedures and Guidelines conflict with previous FOIA policies promulgated by Township Board or the Township Administration these Procedures and Guidelines are controlling.
 To the extent that any administrative rule promulgated by the FOIA Coordinator subsequent to the adoption of this resolution is found to be in conflict with any previous policy promulgated by the Township Board or the Township Administration, the administrative rule promulgated by the FOIA Coordinator is controlling.

 To the extent that any provision of these Procedures and Guidelines or any administrative rule promulgated by the FOIA Coordinator pertaining to the release of public records is found to be in conflict with any State statute, the applicable statute shall control.
-The FOIA Coordinator is authorized to modify these Procedures and Guidelines and all previous policies adopted by the Township Board or the Township Administration, and to adopt such administrative rules as the FOIA Coordinator may deem necessary, to facilitate the legal review and processing of requests for public records made pursuant to the FOIA, provided that such modifications and rules are consistent with State law.
-The FOIA Coordinator shall inform the Township Board of any change to these Procedures and Guidelines.
+The FOIA Coordinator is authorized to modify this policy and all previous policies adopted by the Township Board or the Township Administration, and to adopt such administrative rules she may deem necessary, to facilitate the legal review and processing of requests for public records made pursuant to Michigan's FOIA statute, provided that such modifications and rules are consistent with State law.
+The FOIA Coordinator shall inform the Township Board of any change these Policies and Guidelines.

-These FOIA Procedures and Guidelines become effective July 1, 2015.
+These FOIA Policies and Guidelines become effective July 1, 2015.